 To create this type of schedule, go to Settings > Schedules and click Add New Schedule.

-On the schedule details page, provide a name for the schedule, pick the days when the schedule should be active and select the start and end times for the first schedule (Lunch in this case).
-To add the second schedule, click on the Add Days of Week, set the appropriate days and pick the appropriate schedule start and end times.
+On the schedule details page, provide a name for the schedule, pick the days when the schedule should be active, and select the start and end times for the first schedule (Lunch in this case).
+To add the second schedule, click on the Add Days of Week, set the appropriate days, and pick the appropriate schedule start and end times.

 Assume your store has special brunch meal combinations that are only available on Sundays.
 In that case, you may want to hide the Sunday brunch products from the menu for the other days of the week.
 Still, you do not want to create a separate menu.
 GonnaOrder takes care of this scenario through the configuration of item and category availability based on schedules.
-You can associate the brunch products with a Sunday brunch schedule to make the them available in your menu on Sundays alone and within the time specified in the given schedule.
+You can associate the brunch products with a Sunday brunch schedule to make them available on your menu on Sundays alone and within the time specified in the given schedule.